Control Barrier Function based Attack-Recovery with Provable Guarantees

 \section{Abstract}

 This paper studies provable security guarantees for cyber-physical systems (CPS) under actuator attacks.
-In particular, we consider CPS safety and propose a new attack-detection mechanism based on a zeroing control barrier function (ZCBF) condition.
-In addition we design an adaptive recovery mechanism based on how close the system is from violating safety.
-We show that the attack-detection mechanism is sound, i.e., there are no false negatives for adversarial attacks.
-Finally, we use a Quadratic Programming (QP) approach for online recovery (and nominal) control synthesis.
+In particular, we consider CPS safety and propose a new attack detection mechanism based on zeroing control barrier function (ZCBF) conditions.
+In addition, we design an adaptive recovery mechanism based on how close the system is to violating safety.
+We show that under certain conditions, the attack-detection mechanism is sound, i.e., there are no false negatives for adversarial attacks.
+We propose sufficient conditions for the initial conditions and input constraints so that the resulting CPS is secure by design.
+We also propose a novel hybrid control to account for attack detection delays and avoid Zeno behavior.
+Next, to efficiently compute the set of initial conditions, we propose a sampling-based method to verify whether a set is a viability domain.
+Specifically, we devise a method for checking a modified barrier function condition on a finite set of points to assess whether a set can be rendered forward invariant.
+Then, we propose an iterative algorithm to compute the set of initial conditions and input constraints set to limit the effect of an adversary if it compromises vulnerable inputs.
+Finally, we use a Quadratic Programming (QP) approach for online recovery (as well as nominal) control synthesis.
 We demonstrate the effectiveness of the proposed method in a simulation case study involving a quadrotor with an attack on its motors.